 Pinpoint the location of liquid in vapour lines

 Locate lost or stuck pigs

 Stationary Time Monitoring

-ScanTech continuously makes improvements in our equipment and procedures to provide our customers with the best results available.
-ScanTech has the most advanced equipment available including:
+ScanTech is at the forefront of tower scanning, and as such we are continuously making improvements to our equipment and procedures in order to be able to provide our customers with the best results currently available.
+ScanTech has the most advanced equipment in the industry, including: